DrDonk/OC4VM/readme.md

 basically creates a virtual Hackintosh, "Virtualtosh", which is similar in implementation to the OpenCore Legacy Patcher used to run unsupported macOS versions on older Apple Mac computers.

 OC4VM can be used on other host operating systems to run macOS but that is not the primary purpose of OC4VM.
+It can replace the Unlocker to run macOS on Linux and Windows.

 What OC4VM can do?
 * Run macOS on Intel CPUs